TFonta/DeepLearningAndGenerativeModelsCourse/README.md

   - select a Python 3 interpreter by opening the **Command Palette** (Ctrl+Shift+P) or (F1)
   - type **Python: Select Interpreter**
   - select the Conda environment
+- Now you can code with Pytorch :)